braze-inc/braze-docs/_docs/_hidden/private_betas/tiktok.md

 ![TikTok technology page in Braze includes an Overview module and TikTok Audience Export module with the Connected TikTok button.][1]{: style="max-width:75%;"}

 You'll then be redirected to the TikTok OAuth page to authorize Braze for Ad Account Management and Audience Management.
-Once you have selected confirm, you'll be redirected back into Braze to select which TikTok ad accounts you wish to sync to.
+Once you have selected confirm, you'll be redirected back into Braze to select which TikTok Ads Manager accounts you wish to sync to.

 ![][2]{: style="max-width:75%;"}